Why Talk About Masturbation

 Recently, I was engaged in this online chat…

-My responses to him focused on helping him understand the facts about masturbation so he knew it wouldn’t harm him.
+My responses to him focused on helping him understand the facts about self-pleasuring so he knew it wouldn’t harm him.
 I also normalized the behavior, so he didn’t worry that something was wrong with him.
 Finally, I encouraged him to talk to a trusted adult in his life.

 Why Celebrate National Masturbation Month?

 …because it continues to be the most often overlooked or forbidden topic in sex education!